Fit as a Mama Bear

 The reason you want latex gloves is that the chocolate is very delicate.
 Meaning, when you remove it from the freezer while holding it to seal you will leave fingerprints or break it.

-The gloves make the difference from the hot chocolate bomb working and looking decent or not.
+The gloves make the difference between the hot chocolate bomb working and looking decent or not.

 As for the spatula, you can use what works.
 I know some people use a mini paintbrush but I’ve found the best luck with a small, slightly curved silicone spatula.